alangudi417/mobile-plan-model-recommendation/README.md

 The dataset was preprocessed beforehand, allowing this project to focus on model development, training, and evaluation.
 The primary objective is to achieve the highest possible predictive accuracy, with a minimum required threshold of 0.75.

+## 💼 Business Problem

+Megaline is transitioning customers from its legacy mobile plans to two newer plans: Smart and Ultra.
+However, customers have different communication and data-consumption patterns, making it difficult to determine which plan is most appropriate for each subscriber.

+Without a data-driven recommendation approach, plan upgrades may rely on broad customer segments or manual assumptions, which can result in customers being assigned to plans that do not match their actual usage.

+The business needs to answer questions such as:
+- Which mobile plan is most suitable for each customer?
+- What usage patterns differentiate Smart customers from Ultra customers?
+- Can a customer's calling, messaging, and internet usage predict the plan they are most likely to need?
+- Which legacy-plan customers are likely to benefit from migrating to Smart or Ultra?
+- How accurately can customer behavior be used to automate plan recommendations?
+- Can Megaline improve customer targeting while reducing the need for manual plan recommendations?

+Without a predictive solution, Megaline risks recommending plans that do not align with customer usage, potentially affecting customer satisfaction, retention, and revenue opportunities.

 ## 📊 Dataset Description
 The dataset contains behavioral data from Megaline subscribers, including:
 - Number of calls